project-hadron/discovery-capability/docs/source/introduction/overview.rst

 \

-From the diagram you can see the encapsulated microservice within which the Hadron capabilities exists.
-This is referred to as a capability recipe, and each capability referred to as a component capability or just a component.
-Each component has their own runbook script which defines the component and how it runs.
-The Controller also has its own runbook script which describes how the capability recipe should run.
+From the diagram you can see the encapsulated microservice within which the Hadron capabilities exists and the recipes that make up the reusable receipt.
 This means that capability recipes can go from simple input output microservices to more complex and dependent solution pipelines.

 .. image:: /source/_images/introduction/hadron_data_pipelines_type1.png
   :align: center